openlawdc/simple/README.md

 A `<level>` contains any of the following subelements:

 * `<type>`: The text in this element indicates the type of the level, as follows:
+ * `document`: The root of the entire document.
+There is one such element and it is at the top of the hierarchy.
  * `Article`, `Chapter`, `Division`, `Part`, `Subchapter`, `Subdivision`, `Subpart`, `Subtitle`, `Title`, and `Unit`: These are the "big" levels on the spine above the level of a Section.
  * `Section`: Sections of the code (e.g. § 1-101), the primary levels where text and annotations occur.
  * `placeholder`: The level is section-like but it represents Code sections that no longer exist or may exist in the future but do not exist now.
 Placeholder levels often have text and annotations like sections.
 They are documented specifically in a section below.